Yellow Scotch Bonnet peppers with one sliced pod and handling gloves

 • Comparison: 13-140x hotter than a jalapeño, depending on where the jalapeño falls in its 2,500-8,000 SHU range

-The Scotch bonnet is the defining pepper of Caribbean cooking - the chile behind Jamaican jerk, Trinidad pepper sauce, Bajan hot sauce, and hundreds of island recipes that can't be accurately replicated with any substitute.
-It measures 100,000–350,000 SHU, matching the habanero's range exactly - because botanically, they're the same species.
+The Scotch bonnet is the defining pepper of Caribbean cooking, the chile behind Jamaican jerk, Trinidad pepper sauce, Bajan hot sauce, and hundreds of island recipes that can't be accurately replicated with any substitute.
+It measures 100,000 to 350,000 SHU, matching the habanero's range exactly, because botanically, they're the same species.

 Both are Capsicum chinense varieties with the fruity, citrus-forward aromatics that characterize the species.
 The primary difference is shape and regional identity: Scotch bonnets have a distinctive flattened, bonnet-like shape (the name comes from the tam o'shanter hat worn in Scotland), while habaneros are more lantern-shaped.
 Both carry the same fruity flavor with intense heat.

 Several Scotch bonnet cultivars exist with their own flavor nuances.
-Jamaican Yellow Scotch Bonnet - the most iconic - carries the strongest tropical-fruity character.
+Jamaican Yellow Scotch Bonnet - the most iconic, carries the strongest tropical-fruity character.
 Red Scotch Bonnet has deeper, slightly less sweet flavors.
 Chocolate Scotch Bonnet runs slightly hotter toward the 300,000 SHU range with earthier notes.
 All maintain the C. chinense aromatic profile that distinguishes them from the flatter heat of C. annuum varieties.

-In Jamaican cooking, the Scotch bonnet's fruity character is essential - it's not just heat delivery, it's flavor.
+In Jamaican cooking, the Scotch bonnet's fruity character is essential, it's not just heat delivery, it's flavor.
 The way it interacts with allspice, thyme, and scotch whiskey-soaked wood smoke in jerk seasoning creates a flavor chemistry that no other chile replicates exactly.
 That's why habanero vs Scotch bonnet comparisons consistently find them culinarily interchangeable but not identical.

-History & Origin of Scotch Bonnet
+The Origins of Scotch Bonnet

 The Scotch bonnet's origin is the same story as the habanero's: both descended from C. chinense varieties that spread from South America through the Caribbean basin during the pre-Columbian and early colonial periods.

 The pepper is documented in Jamaica from at least the 18th century, though Caribbean peoples cultivated C. chinense varieties long before European records captured the specifics.
-Jerk cooking - the technique of marinating meat in scotch bonnet-allspice seasoning and slow-smoking it - is documented in Maroon cooking traditions dating to escaped enslaved Africans in Jamaica's Blue Mountains in the 17th and 18th centuries.
+Jerk cooking, the technique of marinating meat in scotch bonnet-allspice seasoning and slow-smoking it, is documented in Maroon cooking traditions dating to escaped enslaved Africans in Jamaica's Blue Mountains in the 17th and 18th centuries.

 The Scotch bonnet spread through the Caribbean diaspora as Jamaican, Trinidadian, and Barbadian communities established themselves in the UK, Canada, and the US through the 20th century.
-Commercial availability of Scotch bonnets outside the Caribbean tracked closely with these migration patterns - before significant Caribbean immigration, habaneros were more commercially available in the US; UK and Canadian markets see more Scotch bonnets due to larger Caribbean communities.
+Commercial availability of Scotch bonnets outside the Caribbean tracked closely with these migration patterns, before significant Caribbean immigration, habaneros were more commercially available in the US; UK and Canadian markets see more Scotch bonnets due to larger Caribbean communities.

 Trinidad and Tobago maintains its own beloved Scotch bonnet tradition: the Trinidadian pepper sauce is a national condiment made from Scotch bonnets with mustard and vinegar.
 Differently from Jamaican applications, the Trinidad tradition sometimes uses the pepper in papaya-based preparations that moderate the heat through enzymatic interaction.